-‘In Tenebris: I’ by Thomas Hardy is one of three poem written from 1895 to 1896.
-They are devoted to an exploration of the poet’s own grief as his mourned the decline of his marriage and writing career.
 It was around this period that Hardy published his final novel, Jude the Obscure It did not receive the reviews he would’ve liked and officially turned him off prose and to verse.
-Poem I of the three meditative pieces is made up of six quatrain, or sets of four lines.
-These conform to a consistent rhyme scheme, following the pattern of abab cdcd, and so on, alternating end sounds as the poet saw fit.
+Poem I of the three meditative pieces, ‘In Tenebris: I,’ is made up of six quatrain, or sets of four lines.
+These conform to a consistent rhyme scheme, following the pattern of ABBA CDDC, and so on.

 Summary of In Tenebris